oracle-livelabs/database/patch-me-if-you-can/lab1-introduction-overview/lab1-introduction-and-overview.md

 # Lab 1: Introduction and Overview

 ## About this Workshop
-In this Database Patching lab, you will make yourself familiar with the options of a completely unattended installation including patches.
-Then you'll do out-of-place patching of the database with AutoUpgrade.
-The final step in contrast will be an in-place patching operation causing more downtime.
+In this Database Patching lab, you will familiarize with the options of a completely unattended installation, including patches.
+Then you'll do out-of-place patching of a database with AutoUpgrade.
+To show the difference, the final step is an in-place patching operation causing more downtime.
 ![Lab activities](./images/overview-patch-me-if-you-can.png " ")

 The patching does include not only a Release Update (RU) but also the Oracle Java Virtual Machine Bundle (OJVM), a Monthly Recommended Patch (MRP), and the Data Pump Bundle Patch (DPBP).
-You will clean up, and you will do a rollback to the previous bundle as well.
+You will clean up, and do a rollback as well.

 Estimated Workshop Time: 90 minutes